 The OVA, though looking somewhat dated due to the time it was made, still animates really fluidly and looks really great now, 20 years later.
-Katsuhito Akiyama, director of the Gall Force series, Inazuma Eleven, Monkey Turn, & Guyver TV, did a really great job here, maintains the original manga's style and keeping everything moving at a great pace; there are some parts cut out, specifically the fights with female warriors Sheen Harri and Kai Harn, but what is adapted is done so with great accuracy.
-The music was done by the legendary Kohei Tanaka, the man behind the music of shows like GaoGaiGar, G Gundam, One Piece, & the Sakura Wars series, and his epic style fits in really well with the world Bastard!! creates; Tanaka's orchestral pieces are simply amazing.
+Katsuhito Akiyama (Gall Force, Inazuma Eleven, Monkey Turn, Guyver TV) did a really great job here, maintaining the original manga's style and keeping everything moving at a great pace.
+There are some parts cut out, specifically the fights with female warriors Sheen Harri and Kai Harn, but what is adapted is done so with great accuracy.
+The music was done by the legendary Kohei Tanaka (GaoGaiGar, G Gundam, One Piece, Sakura Wars), and his epic style fits in really well with the world Bastard!! creates; Tanaka's orchestral pieces are simply amazing.
 There is no opening theme, per se, but the ending theme, "Monochrome Trouble" by Toshinori Yonekura, is possibly the raunchiest and dirtiest song ever associated with an anime...
 And I love it.
 With lyrics that translate to stuff like "The chain around your collarbone was a mess.
 I fixed it with my tongue," there really isn't any hidden meaning here, and singing alongside the song is so much fun, even when you know it's so wrong.
 When the OVA was dubbed and released in North America Yonekura did perform the song in English, renamed "I'm In Trouble", but the lyrics were altered to be less raunchy and nowhere near as image-filled as "Monochrome Trouble".
 Still, "I'm In Trouble" is an enjoyable-enough version to listen to.

 |This is the Limited Edition release, complete with an awesome figure & more artwork.|

 This OVA was licensed by Pioneer, before they became Geneon Entertainment USA, and was released across three VHS tapes back in 1999.
-In 2001 all 6 episodes were compiled onto one DVD in both a regular edition as well as limited edition that included Kotobukiya's D.S.
+In 2001, all 6 episodes were compiled onto one DVD in both a regular edition as well as limited edition that included Kotobukiya's D.S.
 Jugulator Ver. poseable figure.
-Unfortunately, Pioneer's DVD looks to be based off the VHS release, featuring English title screens for the episode titles, or simply hardsubbing the episode titles for episodes 1 & 6, as well as only having the credits & ending theme play after every even-numbered episode, i.e. the way it was likely done on the VHS tapes.
+Unfortunately, Pioneer's DVD looks to be based off the VHS release, featuring English title screens for the episode titles, or simply hardsubbing the episode titles for episodes 1 & 6, as well as only having the credits & ending theme play after every even-numbered episode.
 Granted, it's nothing truly major, but it would have been nice to see the DVD release not have any of these edits retained.
 Also, if you haven't noticed from some of the terminology used for some of the characters & places, Bastard!! references heavy metal music a whole lot, & Pioneer's dub & subtitles altered the names of some references to make them less obvious.
-This is fairly annoying, as spells like "Megadeth/Megadeath" & "Halloween" become "Mega D'Su" & "Harowing", not to mention "Anthrasax" becoming "Ansla-Sax", "Bon Jovina" becoming "Von Jovina", or the kingdom of "Iron Maiden/Aian Meide" becoming "Iron Maydon".
+This is fairly annoying, as spells like "Megadeth" & "Helloween" become "Mega D'Su" & "Harowing", not to mention "Anthrasax" becoming "Ansla-Sax", "Bon Jovina" becoming "Von Jovina", or the kingdom of "Iron Maiden/Aian Meide" becoming "Iron Maydon".
 In my very first list of older anime that deserve license rescues I brought up the Bastard!!
 OVA, and it's stuff like this that makes me want to see this OVA re-released.
-Viz's release of the first 19 volumes of the manga uses it's own spellings and variations on these references as well, leading to there not being any sort of consistency in naming, so a re-release could bring about some consistency, along with having the fixed video.
+Viz's release of the first 19 volumes of the manga uses its own spellings and variations on these references as well, leading to there not being any sort of consistency in naming, so a re-release could bring about some consistency, along with having the fixed video.
 As it is, you can get the DVD for a fair price still, though the limited edition easily goes for over $100 now.
 Also, Geneon did release the OST back in 2005, and that can be had for pretty cheap, too.

 |And this is the Japanese DVD cover...
 I prefer what we got.|